Phinisi Boat Building

 Custom Phinisi Construction Services

 Through our parent operator Komodo Luxury, we coordinate custom phinisi yacht builds for private buyers, hotel groups, and yacht charter operators.
 From design consultation through punggawa selection, supervised construction, finishing, registration, and crew recruitment — the full pipeline from forest to maiden voyage.
+For owners planning to charter, Komodo Luxury’s guide to how a phinisi pays for itself — the investment model walks through the build, manage and charter economics end to end.

 Typical custom phinisi build pricing: